malachisimmons/Rockbuster-Stealth-SQL-Data-Analytics/README.md

 ## Dataset

-* You can find a link to the Rockbuster dataset and project breif [here.](https://images.careerfoundry.com/public/courses/data-immersion/A3/A3_Data_Project_Brief%20.pdf)
+* You can find a link to the Rockbuster dataset and project brief [here.](https://images.careerfoundry.com/public/courses/data-immersion/A3/A3_Data_Project_Brief%20.pdf)

 ## Key Questions